MarinaIvanova-1/CV/README.md

 #### Learning and teaching

-I am passionate about constantly learning and developing myself, did XYZ learning...
+I am passionate about constantly learning and developing myself, did XYZ learning..
+Mentor at Makers, supervised a PhD student
-Mentor at Makers
-Supervised a PhD student

 ## Education